anmshen/Probabilistic-Modeling-Train-Times/README.md

 ### Our full report is available at final_report.pdf

-Personal contribution to project: GMM/GMR implementation and writing.
+Personal contribution to project: Data cleaning and normalization and GMM/GMR implementation.